crashworks3d/Iron_Man_Servo_AM/docs/UPLOAD_CODE.md

 The purpose of this document is to provide instructions for uploading the code that runs the A.L.I.S.H.A.
 Mini board.
 Uploading code to the ATTiny85 module is also called "flashing".

-# WARNING!!!
+# !!!
+WARNING: Failure to properly follow the instructions could result in "crashing" the board and making it inoperable!!!

-**Failure to properly follow the instructions could result in "crashing" the board and making it inoperable!**
+# !!!
+WARNING: Failure to unplug servos and direct power to board prior to uploading can damage the board!!!

 ---
 ## Pre-requisites